NFT tax guide: 6 top tips for non-fungible token creators and investors

 6. Watch out for sales taxes on NFTs

-Many states may start to look closely at taxing NFTs at the point of sale, especially if recent tests in Washington state and Puerto Rico fare well, opening up sales taxes on digital art.
+Many states may start to look closely at taxing NFTs at the point of sale, especially if recent tests in Washington state, Pennsylvania and Puerto Rico fare well, opening up sales taxes on digital art.

 Bottom line

 Even if the IRS hasn’t officially ruled on some aspects of NFTs and other digital art, it doesn’t mean it gets you off the hook for paying taxes on income from selling them or gains from trading them.
-In the absence of some clearer and more definitive statements from the IRS, those involved in the NFT market should stay alert as rules change and be careful that they’re following them closely.
+Those involved in the NFT market should stay alert as rules change and be careful that they’re following them closely.